get a FREE quote

 Items to Move Yourself

-Some items you should move yourself.
-These include cash, securities, jewelry, furs, firearms, personal papers, collectibles, and family heirlooms.
+You should move some items yourself including cash, securities, jewelry, furs, firearms, personal papers, collectibles, and family heirlooms.

 Live Plants

-We can move live plants on local moves only and the pot/planter needs to be properly packed in a box before they can be loaded on the truck.
+We can move live plants on local moves only.
+The pot/planter needs to be properly packed in a box before it can be loaded on the truck.
 We will not guarantee the safe transport of live plants, which can be traumatized by motion or temperature extremes inside the moving truck.

 Appliances

-They need to be disconnected prior to moving day.
+Appliances need to be disconnected prior to moving day.
 This includes but is not limited to your washing machine, dryer, dishwasher, and range.
-If your refrigerator is connected to a waterline that should be disconnected at least a couple of days before the move.
-Once the water line has been disconnected the small needle shutoff valve has been known to leak and should be monitored once disconnected.
+If your refrigerator is connected to a waterline, that should be disconnected at least a couple of days before the move.
+Once the water line has been disconnected, the small needle shutoff valve should be monitored as it sometimes leaks.
 Moving companies are not insured to perform this service so arrangements need to be made well in advance.

 Swing Sets

-We require them to be dismantled prior to moving day.
-If you need to hire someone to do this for you we can recommend a third party service that specializes in this type of work.
+We require swing sets to be dismantled prior to moving day.
+If you need to hire someone to do this for you, we can recommend a third party service that specializes in this type of work.

 Cribs